Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 schema-aware
 CI-guarded
 contribution-template-ready
+registry-mapped
 not production-ready
 not industrially hardened
 ```

-The repository can now be cloned, installed, tested, inspected, and partially schema-validated more easily.
+The repository can now be cloned, installed, tested, inspected, partially schema-validated, and navigated more easily.

 However, it is not yet a production package.